The honest data map.

 1 · What we collect

-Only what a tool needs to do its job: your name and single-member district when you build a card or a plan; your email if you make an account (for sign-in and to reach you); your saved progress, milestones, and the words you choose to write (your "why", notes).
-Signature counts you log.
+Only what a tool needs to do its job.
+We keep your name and single-member district when you build a card or a plan.
+We keep your email if you make an account (for sign-in and to reach you).
+We keep your saved progress and milestones.
+We keep the words you choose to write (your "why" and notes).
+We keep signature counts you log.
 That's the inventory.

 2 · What we never collect

-• Your ballot name — if you save it for the petition forms, it stays on your device, never on our servers.
+• Your ballot name: if you save it for the petition forms it stays on your device and never on our servers.

-• Your January letter — sealed for you, never read, never used in research.
+• Your January letter: sealed for you.
+It is never read and never used in research.

 • Third-party ad tech, and we never sell your data.
 Full stop.